tcoulter/evmscript/README.md

 Evaluate the function signature passed within the call data (the first four bytes) and if that value matches a function within the record, jump to the pointer associated with with that function.

 This is best shown by example, so see below.
-That said, `solidityFunctionSignature` is string representation of the function, and `pointerObject` is the return value of `$ptr()`.
+That said, `solidityFunctionSignature` is the string representation of the function, and `pointerObject` is the return value of `$ptr()`.

 Note that `dispatch()` will not revert if the signature found in calldata doesn't match one provided.